IRA and Employer-Sponsored Retirement Funds

 If you made nondeductible contributions to a traditional IRA, you have what is called a “cost basis” in the IRA.
 Your cost basis is the total of the nondeductible contributions to the IRA minus any previous withdrawals or distributions of nondeductible contributions.
 The recovery of this basis is not counted as taxable income.

 Exceptions are the Roth IRA and the Roth 401(k), Roth 403(b), and Roth 457(b).
 Roth accounts are funded with after-tax dollars; thus, qualified distributions (after age 59½ and the five-year holding requirement has been met) are free of federal income tax.
 (Even if a distribution from your Roth account isn't qualified, you still receive your own Roth contributions back tax-free.)
 Roth IRAs do not impose required minimum distributions (RMDs) due to age.
-Through the end of 2023, Roth 401(k)s and other Roth employer-based accounts are subject to RMDs just like traditional accounts.
-However, beginning in 2024, they will no longer be subject to RMDs.
+Through the end of 2023, Roth 401(k)s and other Roth employer-based accounts were subject to RMDs just like traditional accounts.
+However, beginning in 2024, they are no longer be subject to RMDs.
 Although surviving spouses may be able to stretch RMDs of inherited retirement assets over their lifetimes, a tax rule that took effect in 2020 gives most non-spouse beneficiaries a maximum of 10 years to pull out all inherited funds.

 When you begin taking distributions from your retirement accounts, make sure to pay attention to any required beginning dates and the appropriate distribution amount in order to avoid unnecessary penalties.

 The information in this newsletter is not intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
 You are encouraged to seek guidance from an independent tax or legal professional.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
-This material was written and prepared by Broadridge Advisor Solutions. © 2024 Broadridge Financial Solutions, Inc.
+This material was written and prepared by Broadridge Advisor Solutions. © 2025 Broadridge Financial Solutions, Inc.

 Solon Financial Group